Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/keywords/README.md

 ## 38) static

 static keyword is used to define the class level members of a class. static members of a class are stored in the class memory and you can access them directly through class name.
 No need to instantiate a class.
-[See more]

 ```java